2 charged in shooting that left woman dead, 3 men wounded

-PHILADELPHIA (AP) - Two people have been arrested in connection with a street shooting near a Catholic school in Philadelphia left a woman dead and three men wounded, authorities said.
+PHILADELPHIA (AP) - Two people have been arrested in connection with a street shooting near a Catholic school in Philadelphia that left a woman dead and three men wounded, authorities said.

 The suspects - identified only as an adult and a juvenile - were charged late Thursday with murder, six counts of attempted murder and weapons offenses.
 It’s not clear if more arrests will be made, authorities said.

-The counts stem from the shooting that occurred Wednesday afternoon, when two men came from around a corner and started shooting at a group of seven people, authorities said.
+The counts stem from the Wednesday afternoon attack, when two men came from around a corner and started shooting at a group of seven people, authorities said.
 Witnesses reported hearing roughly 20 shots overall.

 Yaniyah Foster, 19, and a 25-year-old man were both shot in the head.
 Foster died late Wednesday, while the man remains hospitalized.
 The two other wounded men - a 23-year-old shot in the foot and a 25-year-old who was hit in the right arm - were both treated at a hospital.

 A motive for the shooting has not been determined.
-Authorities believe one of the injured men returned fire and wounded one the two shooters, but that remains under investigation.
+Authorities believe one of the injured men returned fire and wounded one of the two shooters, but that remains under investigation.

 The shooting occurred shortly after students were dismissed from the St. Malachy school, but no one from the school was injured in the incident.